Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/App Icon.md

-Adaptive icons
+# Adaptive icons
-Android 8.0 introduces adaptive launcher icons, which can display a vriety of shapes across differen device models.
-For example, an adaptive launcher icon can display a circular shape on one oEM device, and dispaly a aquaircle on another device.
-Each deice OEM provides a mask wich thte system then uses to render all adaptive icons with thte same shape.
-Adaptive launcher icons also used in shortcuts, the settings app, sharing dialogs, and the overview screen.

-You can control the look of your adaptive launcher icon by definning 2layouers, consisting of a background a foreground.
-You must provide icon layers as draables without masks or background shadows around the outline of the icon
+You can control the look of your adaptive launcher icon by definning layers, consisting of a background a foreground.
+You must provide icon layers as drawbles without masks or background shadows around the outline of the icon

 Layers must be sized at 108 X 108 dp
 The inner 72 X 72 dp of the icon appears within the masked viewport.